immobiliare/standard-version/README.md

 [![codecov](https://codecov.io/gh/immobiliare/standard-version/branch/main/graph/badge.svg?token=J7zMN7vTTd)](https://codecov.io/gh/immobiliare/standard-version)
 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)

-> This repository is a **fork** of the well known [conventional-changelog/standard-version](https://github.com/immobiliare/standard-version) which is no longer maintained.
+> **Note:** This repository is a **fork** of the well known [conventional-changelog/standard-version](https://github.com/immobiliare/standard-version) which is no longer maintained, we indend to keep it working while adding some small utilities we need in our day-to-day, but we won't do ground breaking features since today there are more viable options.

 A utility for versioning using [semver](https://semver.org/) and CHANGELOG generation powered by [Conventional Commits](https://conventionalcommits.org).